Nomad offers 30% off sitewide: Base Stations, every Apple Watch band, more - 9to5Toys

-Update 8/13 @ 3:38 PM: Today only, Nomad is taking 40% off a selection of Erica’s favorite gear, so head below the fold to find out what else is discounted.
+Update 8/14: Today only, Nomad is taking 40% off a selection of Viet’s favorite gear, so head below the fold to find out what else is discounted.

 Nomad is kicking off its 8-year Journey sale by offering 30% off sitewide for the next eight days.
 One of our favorites is the Base Station V1 Apple Watch Edition, which is down to $97.95.
 Shipping charges may apply and vary.
 Normally up to $140, today’s deal beats our last mention by $27 and marks one of the best prices that we’ve tracked all-time.
 I’ve owned Nomad’s Base Station Apple Watch Edition for quite some time and absolutely love it.
 I can set my iPhone 11 Pro and AirPods Pro on it, while placing my Apple Watch Series 4 on the back and everything is fully recharged by the time I wake up in the morning.
 Rated 4.2/5 stars and you can learn more in our hands-on review.
 Head below for more of our favorites, or swing by Nomad’s site to view everything on sale.